Marcosaurios/recipes/README.md

 - **Modules importing**: When running node JS scripts and using `ES Modules` `import`s, you must provide the file extension always in the importing path.

+### CSS
+- `display: contents` &rarr; element's children to appear as if they were direct children of the element's parent, ignoring the element itself.
+Useful to ignore the DOM structure and apply the stylings to its childrens and its recursive children.
+References: [SO](https://stackoverflow.com/a/78224467/8703494)

 ### Svelte kit
 - **Prerendering**: I was confused understanding how the static content loads in the `load` function.
 I thought Sveltekit will crawl this `load` functions and store each value in the static generated site.
 Instead, in the `svelte.config.js` options we have a useful [prerendering](https://kit.svelte.dev/docs#configuration-prerender) option with an `entries` parameter: an array of URL pages.
 Sveltekit will look for each URLs in our code in the compilation time, resolving each one statically.